wiesnim9/CSSFinder/README.md

 - `--pdf`, `--no-pdf`: include or exclude a PDF report in the generated report.

 - `--open`, `--no-open`: automatically open report in web browser.

-## Examples

-Here are some examples of how to use CSSFinder from the command line:

-`cssfinder -vvv project ./examples/5qubits/ run`

-This will run all tasks in the specified project and increase the verbosity level of logging messages to the maximum (debug).

-`cssfinder project ./examples/5qubits/ task-report main --html`

-This will generate an HTML report for the `my_task` task in the specified project.